I read Ardently last month and I hadn’t read anything this good for a long time.

 Fear not with these what ifs!
 Anne dies a few months after the marriage and there are no children from that marriage (I can not conceive the idea of Mr. Darcy having children from someone other than Elizabeth).
 The romance and the love they feel for each other is not spoiled by this marriage, by the contrary, their past life is vital for them to see the strength of their love 🙂

-In this book Mr. Bennet has a sister who is trying to re-establish a relationship with him and asks for one of her nieces to make her company after her husband dies.
-The niece that is sent to this aunt (Mrs. Mountford) is Elizabeth Bennet, and she discovers her aunt is a clever, witty and educated woman with some very respectful connections acquired by her marriage.
+In Ardently Mr. Bennet has a sister who is trying to re-establish a relationship with him, and after her husband dies, she asks for one of her nieces to keep her company.
+Elizabeth Bennet is the one choosen to keep her aunt company and when she makes her acquaintance, she discovers her aunt Mrs. Mountford is a clever, witty and educated woman with some very respectful connections acquired by her marriage.

 Mr. Darcy is absolutely charming!
-And Lizzie is an upgraded version of Jane Austen’s.
+And Lizzie is an upgraded version of Jane Austen’s character.
+I absolutely loved how Caitlin Williams developed these characters.

 Mr. Darcy realises he never forgot Elizabeth Bennet, and that she still is the ideal woman for him.
 Elizabeth also falls in love with Mr. Darcy and suffers with fear he will not correspond that love.
 I must confess this is one of the things I most love in JAFF.
 I love that Elizabeth Bennet is fully aware of her love for Mr. Darcy, and I love that she fears he will not love her back.